jordanjmartinez/ghost-siem-simulator/README.md

 **Structured Incident Reporting with Threat Classification**
 - Empowers analysts to submit comprehensive incident reports including a custom title, severity rating, threat category, affected hosts, and recommended mitigation steps.
 Reports are stored with timestamps and displayed in a dedicated dashboard for audit and analysis.

-**Integrated Threat Analytics & Analyst Performance Scoring**
+**Threat Analytics & Analyst Performance Scoring**
-- Features a Splunk-style dashboard with charts showing threat distributions, alert severity breakdowns, and analyst metrics (accuracy, false positive rate, and resolution time).
+- Includes a visual analytics panel that summarizes SIEM alert activity and analyst accuracy
+   - A detailed Analyst Report Card showing key metrics:
+        - Dismissed False Positives
+        - Escalated True Threats
+        - Misclassified Alerts
+        - Total Actions
+   - A performance grade that calculates the number of correct / incorrect actions and displays a grade from (A - F)
+        - A: >= 90%
+        - B: 80-89%
+        - C: 70-79%
+        - D: 60-69%
+        - F: < 60%

 **SOC-Themed Interface with Visual Feedback**
 - Delivers a responsive, dark-mode UI enhanced by ghost mascots, toast alerts, animations, and interactive elements to reflect triage status and user input in real time.